Billaferd/QuantumNexus/Rules.md

 #### Front Line

 The front line is the line of troops towards the front of the battlefield.
 These troops must attack and be attacked first.
+Opponents can't attack the back line until the front line is empty.

 #### Back Line

 The back line is the line of units behind the front line.
 This line of units can attack after the front line units have attacked but can't be targeted until all of the units on the front line are defeated.